darpan810/darpan810/README.md

 **Hi** **There**:wave:

-I’m a electronics and telecommunication engineer graduate of 2015 batch.
+I’m a electronics and telecommunication engineer graduate.
 I come with an extensive experience of working with different technologies including Data Science, Machine Learning and Deep Learning,NLP.

 In the past, I have worked with Marsian technology as a Intern Junior Data Scientist.
 Currently I am working in ineuron technology as a Intern